 Although it’s not essential to have two separate locks, it does form part of the NHBC recommendations for new homes and as such has been widely adopted by insurance companies.
 The deadlock should be fivelever and should ideally meet the BS3621 standard.

 Other features regarded as good security in front doors include fitting a door chain and, on solid doors, a viewer.

-It’s worth pointing out that although houses are required to have one level threshold, it doesn’t have to be at the front door.
-Sometimes it’s more convenient to use another external door instead.
+However, this doesn’t have to mean the threshold is at the front door, sometimes it’s more convenient to use another external door instead.
 Renovations and extensions to existing homes do not have to comply with Part M.

 Normally, a level threshold is one that has a lip of no more than 15mm.
-The doors themselves do not have to be altered in any way, though there is a requirement that the Part M compliant door should be at least 838mm (2’9”) wide.
+The doors themselves do not have to be altered in any way.
+However there is a requirement that the Part M compliant door should be at least 838mm (2’9”) wide.

-The frame around the door should also be Part M compliant – i.e. have a threshold of no more than 15mm – and there should be no step either inside or outside the door.
+The frame around the door should also be Part M compliant (less than 15mm).
+There should also be no step either inside or outside the door.

-There are several ways to design such a detail, but a common one is to have a ramped approach to the front door and to have something like a sunken matwell inside the door so that people coming into the house can wipe their feet.
+A common way to design this is to have a ramped approach to the door.
+Alternatively, have a sunken matwell inside the door so that people coming into the house can wipe their feet.